 Rockwell-Collins Aircraft AN/ARC-174 or 718 series system

-A drawing of various modules within the 718U family we have found information on.
+A useful drawing of various modules within the 718U family we have found information is shown next.
+Further down the page is more detailed information on specific parts of the system.

-In ALE 2nd Generation period, it all came together in one US Standard (see our section on ALE) and this work was later used by NATO for their HF deployments.
+Within ALE 2nd Generation period, it all came together as one US Standard (see our section on ALE).
+This evolution of the standard was later used by NATO for their HF deployments.
 The technology has since evolved to become a basic global standard used in all commercial and military applications.

-The main thing to remember about the 718 series was that it had a very successful life and is still in service in nearly all airlines today and is still installed in many miliary aircraft around the world.
-It has had perhaps one of the most understated successful products within the Rockwell-Collins life.
-Clearly crossing the gap between the commercial world and the military world.
-With one exception (the 548S-5), the product more or less remained the same.
+The main thing to remember about the 718 series was that it had a very successful life and is still in service in some fashion in nearly all airlines today and is still installed in many military aircraft around the world.
+It has had perhaps one of the most understated successful products within the Rockwell-Collins communication product lines.
+It was clearly crossing the gap between the commercial world and the military world.
+With one minor exception (the 548S-5), the product more or less has remained the same.
+It is only now, more than two decades later, is the equipment being phased out as the small component parts used to repair them are no longer being made (discrete transistors, etc.)

 The initial documents of the 718U (6 MB of TIFF 5.0 files) with more to come.
 The material gathered from the Maintenance document and other sources.